Kathy Lloyd: Biography

 Later she appeared in "Lads' magazines" such as Maxim, Loaded, and FHM; and hosted two television talk shows for Granada Television's Men & Motors satellite station in 2002, Talking Dirty, and Kathy Lloyd's Naughty Business.

 She was listed in the FHM 100 Sexiest Women in the World 2005.

 Television appearances

-Lloyd appeared on TV shows such as The Word in 1990 and 1994, a Gotcha on Noel's House Party in 1992, a guest on Shooting Stars, Celebrity Squares in 1995 and TFI Friday in 1996.
+Lloyd appeared on TV shows such as The Word in 1990 and 1994, was the recipient of a Gotcha on Noel's House Party in 1992, and was a guest on Shooting Stars and Celebrity Squares in 1995 and TFI Friday in 1996.